Stefan Vodenicharov: Education and career

-Vodenicharov was born 1 September 1944 in Sofia.
-He graduated from the Technical University, Sofia with a degree in metal technology, and then got his Ph.D. in 1974.
+Vodenicharov was born on 1 September 1944, in Sofia.
+He graduated from the Technical University, Sofia with a degree in metal technology and then got his Ph.D. in 1974.
 In 1991 Vodenicharov became a professor and in 2004 became corresponding member of the Bulgarian Academy of Sciences (BAS).
-On 3 December 2012, following the death of Stefan Dodunekov, Vodenicharov was elected as BAS president.
-He also served as deputy director and head of the Academician Angel Balevski Institute of Metal Science Equipment and Technologies with Center for Hydro and Aerodynamics at BAS and a member of managing board of the Bulgarian Industrial Association.
-As a president of the BAS, Vodenicharov had participated in a forum on innovation meeting, held at BAS between Bulgaria and Israel.
-He became Minister of Education, Youth and Science in the cabinet of Boyko Borisov on 6 February 2013, succeeding Sergei Ignatov.
-The government fell shortly afterwards on 20 February.
+On 3 December 2012, following the death of Stefan Dodunekov, Vodenicharov was elected as BAS President.
+He also served as Deputy Director and Head of the Academician Angel Balevski Institute of Metal Science Equipment and Technologies with the Center for Hydro and Aerodynamics at BAS and a Member of the Managing Board of the Bulgarian Industrial Association.
+As President of the BAS, Vodenicharov had participated in a forum on innovation meeting, held at BAS between Bulgaria and Israel.
+He became Minister of Education, Youth and Science in the Cabinet of Boyko Borisov on 6 February 2013, succeeding Sergei Ignatov.
+The government fell shortly afterwards on 20 February 2013.

 He died on 8 June 2020.